Air purifiers remove allergens, odors, and pollutants from

 than air should be removed with a quality HEPA vacuum cleaner.
 Particles that are lighter than air include pollen, mold spores,

 animal dander and dust.
-These, as well as heavier dust mites and dust mite particulate, can be effectively filtered from the air in your
+These particles can be effectively filtered from the air in your

 Air Purifier Air Exchanges

 A quality air purifier operates efficiently and quietly in a one room environment.
 To be effective, an air purifier

 must have a motor attached to a fan that draws air into the unit.
 Once the air is pulled into the unit, it is filtered through various

 types of filter media.
 Clean air is released back into the one room environment to start the cycle all over again.
 The amount of time it

 takes and air purifier to cycle through all of the air in a room is referred to an "air exchange."